connor-ve/Remote-SSH-Guide/README.md

 Click on the desired directory and you will be taken to the configuration file for the Remote-SSH Extension.
 Within my repository I have example of what to paste to this file, but make sure you replace {YOUR_USER} with your linux login.
 Once done with this, hit `cmd + s` to save your config file.
 You are now free to exit this file.

 ![](Screenshots/templateConfig.jpg)

+>**Note for CIS 408 users**, if you would like to use one of the other servers, cis.csuohio.edu, grail.eecs.csuohio.edu, etc. this can be added.
+Each host in our config file represent a separate host to join for remote-ssh.
+If you want to add a specific server to the config file, copy the format for your spirit host, and paste it below in the same config file. replace the host tag with the desired name, and the hostname with the new server name.
+The rest of the tag will stay the same as before as our server maintains the same files aka your ssh-key will be the same as spirit.

 ## Opening up Spirit with Visual Studio Code